fulup-bzh/OidConnect/README.md

 INSTALLATION:

 00) Request Client ID/Secret from the IDPs you want to log from.

     Check in Sample/Config/OIDconnect for the provider you want, and the URL of corresponding developer's console to request your application keys.

 -------- prerequisite install necessary components --------
 0) Download an install a fresh Laravel-5 distrib

-   composer create-project laravel/laravel <yourdirectryname> dev-develop
+    composer create-project laravel/laravel 'yourdirectryname' dev-develop

 1) Verify you did not mess up and did not install version 4.2

     grep '5' composer.json
     -> "laravel/framework": "~5.0"

+2A) With Composer breizhme/oid dependency and let's composer do the job for you

+    "require": {
+		"laravel/framework": "5.0.*@dev",
+        "breizhme/oid-connect": "dev-master"
+	},

+	Note: with this method OidConnect will be in ./vendors/breizhme/oid-connect and not ./OidConnect all path of this documentation refer to direct GitHub installation.

+2B) Direct install from Github.
+Install OidConnect dependencies manually to use OidConnect outside composer

-2) Install 'guzzlehttp' component, this is the only mandatory external dependency for OpenID-Connect.
+   Install 'guzzlehttp' component, this is the only mandatory external dependency for OpenID-Connect.
 Nevertheless if you wish to use "./artisan route:scan" to test controller samples you may want to add laravel-annotations.

      Update your composer.json and add modify your require array as such "require": {
         "laravel/framework": "~5.0",
         "guzzlehttp/guzzle": "~5.0",  // this is mandatory for OAuth2 and OpenID

+     },

+2C) Optional Route annotation to run samples.

+    OidConnect does not depend on annotation, but samples use route annotation.
+If you want to run sample out of the box you need to add "laravel-annotations" dependencies as those have been removed from standard L5 distribution.

       "adamgoose/laravel-annotations": "~5.0" // optional but used in samples https://github.com/adamgoose/laravel-annotations
-     },

 3) Refresh your distrib